fabianseiler/Approximate-Image-Processing-Datasets/README.md

 ## Grayscale Filtering
 For the grayscale filtering we also took classics from different image processing applications.
 Since each image is processed seperatly from each other they vary in size.
+This dataset also consists of 21 entries which are shown with their corresponding sources.
 + Image 0
 + Image 1
 + Image 2